MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 # Manage environments

-This article explains how to create a Dynamics 365 Customer Insights instance and how to provision an environment.
+This article explains how to create a new organization and how to provision an environment.

-## Sign up for Customer Insights and create an organization
+## Sign up and create an organization

 1. Go to the [Dynamics 365 Customer Insights](https://dynamics.microsoft.com/ai/customer-insights/) website.